shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “So… ‘Nic?”

-Ersatzica shrugged back and forth but mostly nodded. “‘Nic” was just about as good as any nickname out there.
+Ersatzica shrugged back and forth but mostly nodded. “‘Nic” was as good as any nickname out there.
 And it really was true to something she was truly passionate about.

 “So, ‘Nic… did you make those boots?”